Penguin Place logo

 Do African Penguins and Royal Penguins live in the same area?

-African Penguins are found in South Africa, Namibia.
-Royal Penguins are found in Macquarie Island (Australia).
+No, their ranges do not overlap.
+African Penguins are found in South Africa, Namibia, while Royal Penguins live in Macquarie Island (Australia).
+This geographic separation means they face different environmental pressures and predator communities.